flamaral256/demo-log4j2/README.md

 The Apache Commons Logging API is an ultra-thin bridge between different logging implementations.
 A library that uses the commons-logging API can be used with any logging implementation at runtime.
 Commons Logging comes with support for a number of popular logging implementations, and writing adapters for others is a reasonably simple task.
 Spring-jcl is a minimum implementation of Apache Commons Logging.

+The SLF4j is also a facade API (such as commons logging) and mostly used for libraries and applications.
+We use log4j-slf4j2-impl to concentrate all the SLF4J APIs calls to be routed to Log4j 2 implementation.
+The Log4j 2 SLF4J Binding allows applications coded to the SLF4J API to use Log4j 2 as the implementation.

 This project is a demo for the use of JUL (java.util.logging) (due to many frameworks (e.g. spring and postgres) use it), together with log4j2 (focused for the application itself).
 At startup, the JUL LogManager class is located using the java.util.logging.manager system property.
 By default, the LogManager reads its initial configuration from a properties file "lib/logging.properties" in the JRE directory.